European Foundation

 – Keeping or obtaining a safe home

-Author Thilo Janssen (WSI)
+Author Thilo Janssen (WSI) and Sandra Vogel (IW)

-Measure added 26 October 2023 (updated 26 April 2024)
+Measure added 26 October 2023 (updated 06 January 2026)

 Background information

 In December 2023, large parts of Northern Germany witnessed a flood caused by persistent rainfall.
 Lower-Saxony was the most affected state, but also were parts of Bavaria, Bremen, North Rhine-Westphalia, Saxony, Saxony-Anhalt and Thuringia.
 Unlike the 2021 flood, this was not considered to be a national catastrophe.
 Therefore, emergency aid remained within the competence of the states and local communities.
-On the basis of the circular decree (German: Runderlass) of the Ministry for the environment, energy, and climate protection of the State of Lower Saxony, local govenments can provide financial emergency aid to private households affected by the flood.
+On the basis of the circular decree (German: Runderlass) of the Ministry for the environment, energy, and climate protection of the State of Lower Saxony, local governments can provide financial emergency aid to private households affected by the flood.

 Content of measure